Zucchini pancakes are a delicious summertime recipe when zucchini is abundant. These pancakes are easy to make and big

-- Drop heaping a tablespoons of zucchini batter on to the hot skillet and cook until golden brown, about 3 minutes per side.
-Place on a paper towel-lined plate and then place in warm oven while you make the rest of your pancakes.
+- Place on a cooling rack that sits on a sheet pan and then place in warm oven while you make the rest of your pancakes.

-- Repeat Step 3 until all of your batter is gone.
-You may need to add a little more oil to the pan as your continue cooking your pancakes.
+- Continue to cook the remainder of the pancakes.
+You will need to add a little more oil to the pan before each new batch of pancakes.